Blue cards for local government

 Local government elected officials

-Mayors or councillors do not need a blue card to hold office or attend the opening of a public event, school, sporting club or youth program as an invited guest.
-However they will need a blue or exemption card if they are engaged in regulated employment for more than 7 days in a calendar year.
+Mayors and councillors do not need a blue card to hold office or attend the opening of a public event, school, sporting club or youth program as an invited guest.
+However they will need a blue card if they are engaged in regulated employment for more than 7 days in a calendar year.

 For example, a mayor or councillor who: